opendocsg/slw-judgments-backfill/2018_SGCA_52/report.md

 **_Inventorship_**

 62     The inventor of a patent is “the actual deviser of the invention”: s 2(1) of the Act.
-This requires that the person claiming to be the inventor must have formulated or contributed to the formulation of the inventive concept: _Dien Ghin Electronic (S) Pte Ltd v Khek Tai Ting (trading as Soon Heng Digitax)_ (“ _Dien Ghin_ ”) [2011] 3 SLR 227 at [13] (GD at [49]).
+This requires that the person claiming to be the inventor must have formulated or contributed to the formulation of the inventive concept: _Dien Ghin Electronic (S) Pte Ltd v Khek Tai Ting (trading as Soon Heng Digitax)_ (“ _Dien Ghin_ ”) <span class="citation">[2011] 3 SLR 227</span> at [13] (GD at [49]).
 We thus start with the identification of the inventive concept(s) in the Patent before identifying the persons who contributed to these inventive concept(s).

 _The inventive concepts_